HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### The `media` attribute

-When it&#39;s time to choose a resource for use with different screen sizes, reach for the `media` attribute with `preload` to optimize your media queries.
+When it's time to choose a resource for use with different screen sizes, reach for the `media` attribute with `preload` to optimize your media queries.

 ```html
 <link rel="preload" href="desktop.css" as="style" media=”only screen and (max-width: 768px)”>